kmantel/PsyNeuLinkView/README.md

 After installing:

 1. Open the config.ini file in the top level of the PsyNeuLinkView directory.
-2. In the interpreter_path field, enter the path to the binary of the python interpreter used with PsyNeuLink.
+2. In the interpreterPath field, enter the path to the binary of the python interpreter used with PsyNeuLink.

 **The following instruction only applies if you use PsyNeuLink without having installed